Find a place to live in the community

-Finding a place to live can be a challenging task when you are new to Canada and Conestoga College.
+Finding a place to live can be a challenging task when you are new to Canada.

 For more information on the various types of housing available, please click on the links below:

-Homestay fees are $775 for 4 weeks with a minimum 8 week placement required, plus a $220 placement fee.
-Once you submit your Homestay application online you will be sent an invoice within 48 hours which must be paid in full before you will receive information about your host family.
+Homestay fees are $775 for four weeks with a minimum eight week placement required, plus a $220 placement fee.
+Once your Homestay application is received by CHN, you will be sent an invoice and once paid, your host information will be sent to you.

 For more information or to fill out a Homestay application form, visit the Canada Homestay Network website.